garethredfern/garethredfern/README.md

 ### Hi there 👋

-### I'm a Full Stack developer working with VueJS & Laravel
+### I'm a Full Stack developer working with VueJS & Svelte

-- 🛠️ I build systems and websites using VueJS & Nuxt.
+- 🛠️ I build systems and websites using VueJS & Svelte.
-- ✍️ I write about Javascript, Laravel & VueJS at [redfern.dev](https://redfern.dev).
+- ✍️ I write about Javascript, Svelte & VueJS at [redfern.dev](https://redfern.dev).